International Students

 What is Learning Development & Success?

 Most universities in Canada offer this kind of support to their students.
 The goal of Learning Development & Success is to make good students even better students.
-The counsellors answer questions and provide advice on how to be successful at Western.
+The staff answer questions and provide advice on how to be successful at Western.
 They help students develop new skills or strengthen existing academic skills.
-Students can choose from a variety of services: they can make an individual appointment with a Learning Development Counsellor, view our online presentations and receive course help from our Learning Peers through our virtual PAL Centre
+Students can choose from a variety of services: they can make an individual appointment with a staff member, view our online presentations and receive course help from our Learning Peers through our virtual PAL Centre

 Who uses this service?